Princess Mary, Duchess of Gloucester and Edinburgh: Marriage and later life

 Mary's upbringing was very sheltered and she spent most of her time with her parents and sisters.
 King George and Queen Charlotte were keen to shelter their children, particularly the girls.
 Mary, however, married on 22 July 1816, to her first cousin, Prince William Frederick, Duke of Gloucester and Edinburgh, the son of George III's brother, Prince William Henry, Duke of Gloucester and Edinburgh.
+Both were aged 40.
 On their wedding day, Mary's brother, The Prince Regent, raised the bridegroom's style from Highness to Royal Highness, an attribute to which Mary's rank as daughter of the King already entitled her.

 William Frederick had initially sought to marry Mary's niece Princess Charlotte of Wales.
 Charlotte, while interested, was berated by her father, who subsequently also expressed his displeasure to Gloucester and the courtship ended.
 The historian A. W. Purdue suggests that Mary's motive for marrying her cousin sprang from her dislike of Queen Charlotte's restrictive household.
-Princess Charlotte observed that the duke "is much in love, & and tells me he is the happiest creature on earth.
+Charlotte observed that the duke "is much in love, & and tells me he is the happiest creature on earth.
 I won't say [Mary] does as much, but being her own mistress, having her own house, & being able to walk in the streets all delights her in their several ways."

 The couple lived at Bagshot Park, but after William's death she moved to White Lodge in Richmond Park.
 They had no children together.

 Death

-Princess Mary died on 30 April 1857 at Gloucester House, Mayfair, aged 81.
-She was the last-surviving and longest-lived child of George III and Queen Charlotte.
+Mary died on 30 April 1857 at Gloucester House, Mayfair, aged 81.
+She was the last-surviving and longest-lived child of King George III and Queen Charlotte.